Nertsal/stecs/README.md

-# New and Unnamed ECS
+# New and Unnamed ECS\*

 This is an experimental ECS library intended to be more compiler-friendly.
 Archetypes are static, and queries are checked at compile-time.

-**Static compiler-checked ECS\***

 For an introduction into the idea, see [this blogpost](https://nertsal.github.io/blog/so-i-wrote-my-own-ecs/).

 This library attempts to bridge the gap between
 - compile-time guarantees, that are one of the important points of Rust;